Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/materials/nodes_support.rst

 If something is not listed here, it is supported.

-Shaders Nodes
+Shader Nodes
 -------------

 In the general case, shader nodes should behave more or less like in Cycles.
-So be sure to checkout Cycles manual for that.
+So be sure to check out the Cycles section of this manual for that.

 .. seealso::

    :doc:`Material </render/cycles/nodes/types/shaders/index>`.

-Although most BSDFs are supported, most of them are approximations and are not feature complete.
+Although most BSDFs are supported, many of them are approximations and are not feature complete.

 Diffuse BSDF
    Roughness is not supported.
 Only Lambertian diffusion is supported.

 Emission
-   It is treated as indirect lighting and will only show up in :abbr:`SSR (Screen Space Reflection)`\ s and Probes.
+   Treated as indirect lighting and will only show up in :abbr:`SSR (Screen Space Reflection)`\ s and Probes.

 Glass / Refraction BSDF
    Does not refract lamps.
 Does not support Beckmann and GGX Multiscatter distribution.
 See limitation of Refraction.